This Vegan Lemon Mousse Parfait will make a perfect plant based gluten free Easter or Passover recipe using aquafaba!

 - Meanwhile, add the chickpea water to a stand mixer along with the cream of tartar.
 Beat on high until it reaches a stiff peak.

 - Start to add the sugar in while you continue to beat until it gets glossy and holds the peaks.
-Set aside.
+Add the vanilla and set aside.

 - Once the lemon pudding has cooled a bit, uncover it and fold in 2 cups of the aquafaba whip.
 Set aside.